 One good reason to sell a house in a hurry relates to the inheritance of property.
-If you’re not going to be living in the home, you’ll probably want to sell it as quickly as possible.
+Of course, if you’re not living in the home, you’ll probably want to sell it as quickly as possible.
 But that can cause some emotional heartache along the way.

 Selling an inherited property entails a few formalities to negotiate carefully and sensitively.
 Here are a few tips and snippets of advice to get you started.

 Establish your relationship with the property

 Inheriting a house doesn’t give you the automatic right to sell it.
 Even if you are the person named who will receive the house in a will, you must apply for probate before selling it legally.
 However, if you’re handed a share of the estate as a direct beneficiary, the process could be a lot simpler.

 What is probate?

 Applying for probate gives you the right to deal with the deceased’s estate.
-If you are an executor of the will, you can request a grant of probate from the probate registry giving you the authority to deal with the estate, access bank accounts and share money between named beneficiaries.
+For example, suppose you are an executor of the will.
+In that case, you can request a grant of probate from the probate registry giving you the authority to deal with the estate, access bank accounts and share money between named beneficiaries.
 If a will wasn’t left, however, a close friend or relative can apply.
 Find out more about how probate works here.